stanipetrosyan/go-eventbus/README.md

 ## Description

 This is a simple implementation of an event bus in golang.
+Actually support:
-Actually support just publish/subscribe messaging.
+* publish/subscribe messaging.
+* request/reply messaging

-## Simple Usage
+## Get Started

 To start use eventbus in your project, you can run the following command.